mastoj/FSharpIntro/slides/index.md

 * 5 different modules
 * Each module focus on different topics (but might borrow from each other)
-* Theory going through each module
+* Theory between each set of exercises
 * Exercises that covers most of the theory

 </div>